 Generally, any gain realized by a Partnership on the sale of property held by the Partnership for more than one year will be long-term capital gain, except for any portion of such gain that is treated as depreciation or cost recovery recapture.
-Under Section 704(c) of the Code, any gain or loss recognized by a Partnership on the disposition of contributed properties will be allocated first to the partners of the Partnership who contributed such properties to the extent of their built-in gain or loss on those properties for U.S. federal income tax purposes.
-The partners' built-in gain or loss on such contributed properties will equal the difference between the partners' proportionate share of the book value of those properties and the partners' tax basis allocable to those properties at the time of the contribution as reduced for any decrease in the "book-tax difference."
+Under Section 704(c) of the Code, any gain or loss recognized by a Partnership on the disposition of contributed properties will be allocated first to the partners of the Partnership who contributed such properties to the extent of their Built-in Gain or Loss on those properties for U.S. federal income tax purposes.
+The partners' Built-in Gain or Loss on such contributed properties will equal the difference between the partners' proportionate share of the book value of those properties and the partners' tax basis allocable to those properties at the time of the contribution as reduced for any decrease in the Book-Tax Difference.
 See "-Income Taxation of the Partnerships and their Partners-Tax Allocations With Respect to Partnership Properties."
-Any remaining gain or loss recognized by the Partnership on the disposition of the contributed properties in the "artnership on the disposition of the other properties, will generally be allocated among the partners in accordance with their respective interests in the Partnership.
+Any remaining gain or loss recognized by the Partnership on the disposition of the contributed properties, and any gain or loss recognized by the Partnership on the disposition of the other properties, will generally be allocated among the partners in accordance with their respective interests in the Partnership.

 Our share of any gain realized by a Partnership on the sale of any property held by the Partnership as inventory or other property held primarily for sale to customers in the ordinary course of the Partnership's trade or business will be treated as income from a prohibited transaction that is subject to a 100% prohibited transactions tax.
 Such prohibited transaction income also may have an adverse effect upon our ability to satisfy the income tests for REIT status.
 See "-Gross Income Tests."
-We do not presently intend to acquire or hold or to allow any Partnership to acquire or hold any property, other than through a taxable REIT subsidiary, that represents inventory or other property held primarily for sale to customers in the ordinary course of our or such Partnership's trade or business.
+We do not presently intend to acquire or hold or to allow any Partnership to acquire or hold any property, other than through a TRS, that represents inventory or other property held primarily for sale to customers in the ordinary course of our or such Partnership's trade or business.